-Based on season sampling conducted in 2020 and 2021, water temperature ranged from 43.2 to 77.5 °F, with an average of 65.5°F. Warmer water temperatures were generally recorded during the summer (ranging from 75.6°F to 77.5°F) and coolest water temperatures recorded during the winter (43.2°F to 46.9°F).
+2020 and 2021 recorded a salinity range of 11.3 to 16.3 (MPA, 2021).
+Water temperature ranged from 43.2°F to 77.5 °F, with an average of 63.9°F. Warmer water temperatures were generally recorded during the summer (ranging from 58.5°F to 77.5°F) and coolest water temperatures recorded during the winter (43.2°F to 44.4°F).
 DO concentrations varied seasonally.
-The lowest DO levels were measured during the summer season (ranging from 6.9 to 7.3 milligrams per liter [mg/L]) and maximum DO levels were measured in the winter (11.7 to 12.9 mg/L).
+DO concentrations tend to be lower in the summer compared to the winter because warm water has less ability to hold DO than cold water.
+The lowest DO levels were measured during the summer season (7 milligrams per liter [mg/L]) and maximum DO levels were measured in the winter (12.5 to 12.9 mg/L).
 During all seasons, DO values were greater than 5.0 mg/L, which is considered healthy and allows the Chesapeake Bay's aquatic system to thrive.